 Before the adoption of the section 303(d) list, the SWRCB shall hold a public workshop.
 Advance notice and opportunity for public comment shall be provided.
-Comments shall be limited to the issues raised before the RWQCBs.
 Requests for review of specific listing decisions must be submitted to the SWRCB within 30 days of the RWQCB's decision.
 The SWRCB shall consider changes only to waters that are requested for review unless the SWRCB, on its own motion, decides to consider recommendations on other waters.
-Subsequent to the workshop, the SWRCB shall approve the section 303(d) list at a Board Meeting.
+Subsequent to the workshop, the SWRCB shall approve the section 303(d) list.
 The approved section 303(d) list and the supporting fact sheets shall be submitted to USEPA for approval as required by the Clean Water Act.